-NOTE:
+NOTES:

 *When uDiagEnableFPUDiag is set to STD_OFF, the floating point exception diagnostic is disabled and EnableVFPInterrupt() is optional.

 **_fiqhandler needed only if configuring Mcu_FpuIrq as an interrupt (see section 2.2.2).

+*** EnableESMLInterrupt() is now called from a function in the TMS570_uDiag component, as of component version FDD32B_TMS570_uDiag_000.23.
+When using component version FDD32B_TMS570_uDiag_000.23 or later, any other call(s) to the EnableESMLInterrupt() function, e.g. in EcuStartup, must be removed.
+This fixes anomaly 6133.

 Functions to be provided to Integration Project